 Bankers absolute cherish the whole diversity phenomenon.
 After all, one of their chief efforts on the social, self-marketing front is convincing just about everyone that not only are they superhuman financiers but that, despite the rigors of the job, they still maintain a healthy work-life balance and are quite cultured as can be demonstrated by their friends.
-Consequently a banker will jump at the occasion to show off ‘special’ friends to fellow bankers.
+Consequently a banker will jump at the occasion to show off ‘special’ friends to other fellow bankers.

 Banker’s phone rings.
 He answers.